 A period of one month is given in the Striking-Off Notice to anyone who may wish to raise any objection to the application.

-After the one-month period has expired, a notification of the intention to strike this company off the register in three months’ time will be made in the Government Gazette.
-Any interested person can still raise an objection to the application during this three-month period.
+After the one-month period has expired, a notification of the intention to strike this company off the register in two months’ time will be made in the Government Gazette.
+Any interested person can still raise an objection to the application during this two-month period.

-After the three months have expired, a final notification will be made stating that the company has been struck-off the register.
+After the two months have expired, a final notification will be made stating that the company has been struck off the register.
 The date that the company is struck-off will also be stated in the final notification.

-The entire striking-off process takes about five months in total.
+The entire striking-off process takes up to four months in total.

 Engage Our Service